eddytruyen/kube-deploy/docker-multinode/README.md

 * In the `FLOCKER_USER_CA_DIR` directory you need to store three files
-  - the `cluster.crt` of the Flocker cluster,
+  - the `cluster.crt` file.
+This file is the certificate of the Flocker cluster.
   - the `kubernetes.key` and `kubernetes.crt` files.
 These files are the api client key and certificate that Kubernetes uses to talk to the Flocker control service.

   If you have given other names to these files, then you have to specify these names in other environment variables: